Alyssa-CG/Module9-surfs_up/README.md

 ## Recommendations

-It would be really valuable to use coduct further analyses on this data to garner more information.
-* For example, it would be worth considering:
+* It would be valuable to conduct further analyses as it is worth considering:
     * Average precipitation throughout the year
     * Average temperatures throughout the year
     * Frequency of tropical storms, hurricanes and other potential natural disasters.